YoungChanShin/WYFM/README.md

 # WYFM
-What is Your Fovorite Movie?
+What is Your Favorite Movie?